 ACE IN THE HOLE (THE BIG CARNIVAL) (1951) B/W 111m dir: Billy Wilder

-w/Kirk Douglas, Jan Sterling, Robert Arthur, Porter Hall, Frank Cady, Richard Benedict, Ray Teal, Lewis Martin, John Berks, Frances Dominguez, Gene Evans, Frank Jacquet, Harry Harvey, Bob Bumps, Geraldine Hall, Richard Gaines, Paul D. Merrill, Stewart Kirk Clawson
+w/Kirk Douglas, Jan Sterling, Robert Arthur, Porter Hall, Frank Cady, Richard Benedict, Ray Teal, Lewis Martin, John Berks, Frances Dominguez, Gene Evans, Frank Jacquet, Harry Harvey, Bob Bumpas, Geraldine Hall, Richard Gaines, Roy Regnier, Timothy Carey, Paul D. Merrill, Stewart Kirk Clawson

 From The Movie Guide: "A bitter pill, brilliantly done by Billy Wilder.
 Boozy, but ruthlessly ambitious newspaperman, Douglas, down on his luck and desperate to improve his lot as a result of a mining accident, builds a media circus.
 Gut-busting performance by a growling Douglas, matched easily by snarling Sterling, who gets the best line: 'I don't pray.
 Kneeling bags my nylons.'
 An uneasy classic."

-Be forewarned: the following material contains specific story information you may not want to know before viewing the film:
+The following material contains information you may not want to know before viewing the film for the first time: